310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 {% endbubble %}

 {% bubble Kaoru frown %}
 Yeah.
-There was one point when it was a bit worrisome, but I think everything's okay for now.
+There was one point when it was a bit worrying, but I think everything's okay for now.

 It seems like he got through the first part of the live safely, and now he and the other two from Akatsuki are going to peacefully have fun with the second part.
 {% endbubble %}